KittenpawFromsoftfur/RaspberryServer/readme.md

 ```
 Enable SSH: Yes

-Some username-dependend filepaths are hardcoded.
-Either use the username "black" or change the filepaths in the code.
+The program has username-dependend filepaths.
+Either use the username "black" or modify the following:
+* main.h --> "FILEPATH_BASE ..."
+* xserver.service --> "ExecStart=..."
+* build --> "chmod ..."
 ```

 ## Install wiringPi